zzybluebell/tp/docs/UserGuide.md

 ### 9. Viewing member profile : `show -mem/`

 Views member from member list by member ID.

+**Note :** No member details will be shown when an invalid member ID is entered.

 Format: `show -mem/ -id/ <MEMBER_ID>`